A2mm/OrderCreation/README.md

 - passed parameters to order object should include user info and shipping info
 - this will print recipt
 - receipt contains the following :-
--- product names
--- categories
--- sizes
--- colors
--- total price
+- product names , categories, sizes, colors, total price